-Both groups of diseases lack curative therapy.
-Our current efforts are devoted to understanding the cell-intrinsic and microenvironmental mechanisms regulating postnatal turnover of ICC from local stem/progenitor cells, with particular focus on epigenetic control of gene transcription and receptor tyrosine kinase signaling.
+Both groups of diseases — those caused by loss of gastrointestinal neurons and interstitial cells of Cajal and those caused by neoplastic growth — lack curative therapy.
+Dr. Ordog's current efforts are devoted to understanding the cell-intrinsic and microenvironmental mechanisms regulating the development and function of interstitial cells of Cajal and gastrointestinal neurons, as well as tumor-initiating and tumor-suppressing mechanisms in gastrointestinal stromal tumors with an emphasis on epigenetic and metabolic control of gene transcription and receptor tyrosine kinase signaling.

-Using isolated ICC precursors and animal models of diabetes, eating disorders, aging and gastrointestinal stromal tumors we study the mechanisms-of-action of drug candidates that could be developed into novel therapies for restoring normal ICC networks and making neoplastic ICC more sensitive to targeted cancer therapy.
+Dr. Ordog uses genomic, epigenomic, metabolomic and cell biological approaches in genetically traced, isolated and cultured cells, and animal models of diabetes, eating disorders, aging and gastrointestinal stromal tumors to study the mechanisms of transcriptional dysregulation and action of potential new drugs.
+These drug candidates could be developed into novel therapies for restoring normal gene expression and function in gastrointestinal neurons and interstitial cells of Cajal or for making neoplastic interstitial cells of Cajal more sensitive to targeted cancer therapy.

 - Honoree, Famous Hungarian Neuroscientists in the World, University of Pecs, Hungary, 2017

 - Recipient, Geza Hetenyi Memorial Medallion and honorary membership, Hungarian Gastroenterological Society, 2010

 - Recipient, Masters Award in Gastroenterology, PriCara, Division of Ortho-McNeil-Janssen Pharmaceuticals Inc. and Eisai, in cooperation with the American Gastroenterological Association Institute, 2008